 - For construction joints, movement joints and connection joints, Sika waterproof joint sealing solutions including hydrophilic gaskets, thermoplastic waterbars and tape systems stand up to the unique demands.

-Sika has a long history in joint sealants, from building envelopes to interiors to below-ground structures and all kinds of waterproof joints.
+Sika has a long history in joint sealing, from building envelopes to interiors to below-ground structures and all kinds of waterproof joints.
 All Sika products are the fruit of many years of experience, outstanding research and development capabilities, continuous adaptation and improvement to modern construction materials and practices and state of the art production sites.

 As Sika is globally present in over 101 countries, we can respond to your needs and local requirements wherever projects are located.